All Episodes

 Because we don't care.

-And then somebody tried to challenge me online, and they said, All right, all right.
+And then somebody tried to challenge me online and they said, all right, all right.

 This is paraphrasing too.

-And I I guess they thought that was a gotcha, to which I said, yes, yes, that's exactly what I would do.
+And I guess they thought that was a gotcha, to which I said, yes, yes, that's exactly what I would do.

 If he tried to have a third term, seriously, and there's nothing like that happening.